Our 7 Pure Promise Initiatives

 Hi!

-I’m XXX (TBA), mascot of EHF EURO 2026 and the spokesperson for our sustainability concept.
+I’m XXX (TBA), mascot of the Men’s EHF EURO 2026 and the spokesperson for our sustainability concept.
 I’m here to spread knowledge, curiosity and action – from sea to court!

 Image of the Pure Promise Mascot